Azure/azure-powershell/src/Orbital/docs/Az.Orbital.md

 Create an in-memory object for ContactProfileLink.

 ### [New-AzOrbitalSpacecraft](New-AzOrbitalSpacecraft.md)
-Creates or updates a spacecraft resource
+Creates or updates a spacecraft resource.

 ### [New-AzOrbitalSpacecraftContact](New-AzOrbitalSpacecraftContact.md)
 Creates a contact.